onigoetz/anypack-plugin-serve/README.md

 Type: `boolean`<br>
 Default: `true`

-By default, `webpack-plugin-serve` will display a status overlay when a build results in errors and/or warnings.
+By default, `anypack-plugin-serve` will display a status overlay when a build results in errors and/or warnings.
 To disable this feature, set `status: false` in the options.

 <div align="center">
 	<img height="244" src="assets/status-overlay.png" alt="status overlay"><br/><br/>